mpi-sws-rse/thingflow-examples/lighting_replay_app/README.rst

 pattern when it is unoccupied.
 This demonstrates the use of ThingFlow in a more complex scenario.

-The file `baypiggies-iot-talk-oct-2016.pdf <https://github.com/mpi-sws-rse/thingflow-examples/blob/master/lighting_replay_app/baypiggies-iot-talk-oct-2016.pdf>`__
+The file `baypiggies-iot-talk-oct-2016.pdf <https://github.com/mpi-sws-rse/thingflow-examples/blob/master/lighting_replay_app/baypiggies-iot-talk-oct-2016-revised.pdf>`__
 contains the slides for a talk describing this application: *Python and IoT: From Chips and Bits to Data Science*.
 The talk was given at the Bay Area Python Interest Group on October 27, 2016.
+It was updated in April 2017 to reflect the name change of AntEvents to ThingFlow.

 Data Capture
 ------------